Colonel William R. Neill

 Chairman, Physical Fitness Standards for South Carolina Law Enforcement Officers.

-Lt.
 Col. William Neill